facebookexperimental/moq-encoder-player/README.md

 ### src/overlay_processor/overlay_encoder.ts (OverlayEncoder)

 Stamps an integer value (the capture epoch in ms) into the top rows of a raw video frame by writing one bright/dark pixel run per bit, prefixed with a marker sequence.
 The value survives H.264 encode/decode as image content, so the player can recover it and measure glass-to-glass latency **without any side-channel metadata** (see `OverlayDecoder` on the player side).
-It requires an NV12 raw frame; the encoder toggles it live from the "Add latency information in video" checkbox and falls back to the un-overlaid frame if the source format differs.
+It requires an NV12 raw frame; the encoder toggles it live from the "Add latency information in video" checkbox (on by default) and falls back to the un-overlaid frame if the source format differs.

 ### src/capture/v_capture.ts